andreas0x41/coding-tutorial-obsidian/content/Python/1 General/6 Variable.md

 print(my_list)     # -> [1, 3, 5, 7, 8, 9]
 ```

-> [!todo]- not exam relevant
-> This is good to know, but not really exam relevant.
-To actually understand this it is good to first read [[#Objects Value vs. Reference]].

 If the reference count (how many times it is pointed to by variables) of an object in memory gets down to zero it is no longer needed.
 Then Pythons automatic garbage collector will free up the storage so that it can be used for a different purpose.
 So using `del` or exiting the [[#Scope|scope]] of a variable will delete the reference.
 And as soon as there are no more references anywhere the object in memory will be deleted.

 # Naming Rules